-Who have been the subjects of my major fazas so far, and a little bit about them.
+Who have been the subjects of my major fazas so far, and a little bit about them and my fazas on them.

 If you are a regular reader of this blog, you may already know about this.
 If you’re new, you’ll come across these people on here quite regularly.

 My music fazas so far:

-Enya – Irish singer, composer and producer, formerly a member of the family band Clannad, now known quite widely from her solo career, her most popular songs include Orinoco Flow (which is actually the only song by her that I don’t like), Only Time or May It Be, her music is strongly influenced by Celtic folk and because of a very ethereal quality to her music she’s often accused of being a new age artist, which she is not and even herself talks about it. –
+Enya – Irish singer and composer, formerly a member of the family band Clannad, now known quite widely from her solo career, her most popular songs include Orinoco Flow (which is actually the only song by her that I don’t like), Only Time or May It Be, her music is strongly influenced by Celtic folk and because of a very ethereal quality to her music she’s often accused of being a new age artist, which she is not and even herself talks about it. – My faza on her was a bit different than the later ones and I think it played a bit of a different role for me given where I was at in life at that point.
+Also last year made me realise that my faza on her (which was active in early 2010’s), has probably waned.
+I still do like Enya, and I will probably always feel drawn to her music in winter time as I have for years, but it just no longer feels like a faza.
+Same about Declan below.
+Perhaps, unlike what I thought, it’s all fazas that wane over time eventually, as you change yourself, or perhaps with Enya and Declan it happened because at this point, they’re quite difficult to feed.

 Cornelis Vreeswijk (1937-1987) – Swedish singer, songwriter, composer, guitarist, poet and actor of Dutch origin, who moved to Sweden at the age of 12, mastered the language and wrote most of his music and poems in Swedish, he is quite famous there, much more than in the Netherlands.
 He popularised Swedish visa (folk song genre) but had also strong connections to blues or jazz, among other genres. – This faza was the absolutely most intense for me.